afuggini/bootstrap/docs/4.1/components/forms.md

 ### Range

-Create custom `<input type="range">` controls with `.custom-range`.
-The track (the background) and thumb (the value) are both styled to appear the same across browsers.
-As only IE and Firefox support "filling" their track from the left or right of the thumb as a means to visually indicate progress, we do not currently support it.

 {% capture example %}
 <label for="customRange1">Example range</label>
 <input type="range" class="custom-range" id="customRange1">
 {% endcapture %}
 {% include example.html content=example %}

-Range inputs have implicit values for `min` and `max`—`0` and `100`, respectively.
-You may specify new values for those using the `min` and `max` attributes.

 {% capture example %}
 <label for="customRange2">Example range</label>
 <input type="range" class="custom-range" min="0" max="5" id="customRange2">
 {% endcapture %}
 {% include example.html content=example %}

-By default, range inputs "snap" to integer values.
-To change this, you can specify a `step` value.
-In the example below, we double the number of steps by using `step="0.5"`.

 {% capture example %}
 <label for="customRange3">Example range</label>